SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: SIMLA Pipeline

 \subsection{Final Background}

-To build the background for a cube, shards are collected that pass the WISE photometry, BCD spectrum, zodiacal intensity, and time difference cuts.
+To build the background for a cube, shards are collected that pass the WISE photometry, BCD spectrum, model ISM intensity, zodiacal intensity, and time difference cuts.
 For each AOR, we also include any (shards of) BCDs that are part of the dedicated background intended by the observer, if applicable, but are not within the same AOR.
 An example of this is program ID 20518, which contains three separate AORs of SL maps on M101, and a fourth AOR pointed off-galaxy for the background.
-In order to ensure that these ideal darks are always included in the backgrounds of their intended targets, we also include \texttt{all} shards that pass the above cuts and also meet the following conditions with respect to the cube we are building a background for: 1) same program ID; 2) $\Delta t < 1\,\mathrm{day}$, and 3); an angular separation $<1\,\mathrm{degree}$.
+In order to ensure that these ideal darks are always included in the backgrounds of their intended targets, we also include \textit{all} shards that pass the above cuts and also meet the following conditions with respect to the cube we are building a background for: 1) same program ID; 2) $\Delta t < 1\,\mathrm{day}$, and 3); an angular separation $<1\,\mathrm{degree}$.

-All shards selected this way, or that meet the cuts within the cube AOR, are included in the background stack, even if there are more than $d_{\mathrm{targ}}$.
-If the depth of the stack after these two steps is still $<d_{\mathrm{targ}}$, we add shards from other AORs in order of increasing $\Delta t$, but always with $\Delta t < 10\ \mathrm{days}$, until $d_{\mathrm{targ}}$ is reached.
+All shards selected this way, or that meet the cuts within the cube AOR, are included in the background stack, even if there are more than $q_{\mathrm{targ}}$.
+If the depth of the stack after these two steps is still $<q_{\mathrm{targ}}$, we add shards from other AORs in order of increasing $\Delta t$, but always with $\Delta t < 10\ \mathrm{days}$, until $q_{\mathrm{targ}}$ is reached.
 Reaching the desired depth is not possible in all cases, and the depths of different shards in the background may be different.
 The pixels within this stack are trimmed using \texttt{sigma\_clip} ($1.5\sigma$ and three iterations), and then mean-combined to get $D_{k, ij}$.
+Additionally, we propagate the associated pixel $ij$ from each used BCD uncertainty frame into a combined uncertainty for $D_{k, ij}$.

 Finally, pixel $ij$ of the complete background for AOR $k$, $B_{k, ij}$, has the value